LucasRakotomalala/karma-allure2-reporter/README.md

 module.exports = function (config) {
   config.set({
     allureReporter: {
-      resultsDir: 'allure-results', // output directory for the allure report - can be omitted (default: allure-results) },
+      resultsDir: 'allure-results' // output directory for the allure report - can be omitted (default: allure-results) },
   });
 };